kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

     cron: "@hourly"
 ```

 The [kestra-io/scripts](https://github.com/kestra-io/scripts) is a public repository, so you can reproduce that flow directly as long as you adjust the S3 bucket name and set your AWS credentials.
+To leverage private repositories, you only need to add your Git user name and a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 Check the [Secrets docs](https://kestra.io/docs/developer-guide/secrets) to see how to manage sensitive values in Kestra.

 When you execute the flow, you should see the following output in the logs: